-Dr. Carlson is a contributing author to the new 11th edition of The Essential Theatre by Oscar G. Brockett.
-He has also published essays in Theatre History Studies and the Routledge Companion to Dramaturgy.
-Dr. Carlson has presented papers at the American Society for Theatre Research (ASTR), Association for Theatre in Higher Education (ATHE), Association for Practical and Professional Ethics, American Society for Eighteenth Century Research and the Mid-America Theatre Conference.
+Since 2012, Dr. Carlson has served as the managing director of the Oscar G. Brockett Center for Theatre History and Criticism at The University of Texas at Austin.
+With the Brockett Center, he has worked on a variety of initiatives such as The American Theatre Archive Project and American Theatre Magazine's historical almanac column.
+Dr. Carlson is a co-author of the 11th edition of The Essential Theatre textbook and has published essays in Theatre History Studies, American Theatre Magazine and the Routledge Companion to Dramaturgy.
+He has presented scholarship at the American Society for Theatre Research (ASTR), Association for Theatre in Higher Education (ATHE), Association for Practical and Professional Ethics, American Society for Eighteenth Century Research and the Mid-America Theatre Conference.

 Dr. Carlson is an award-winning educator.
 In 2016, he received the Regents' Outstanding Teaching Award and is a 2017 Provost's Teaching Fellow.